 A Lead-to-Cash process takes a holistic approach by combining the entire buying cycle into a singular pipeline.

-Instead of having a marketing funnel that then flows into the sales funnel and then on to the customer success team, Lead-to-Cash puts the entire journey into a single flow.
+Instead of having a marketing funnel that flows into the sales funnel and then on to the customer success team, Lead-to-Cash puts the entire journey into a single flow.

 With a Lead-to-Cash pipeline in place, your company will have a 360-degree view of the customer journey, understanding friction points as well as opportunities for upselling.